 And this brings us to the water shoes.
 I hate shoes with lots of support.
 My favorite shoes are Tieks (I’m not affiliated with them, I’m just a big fan and recently bought myself a pair by saving $10 a paycheck for months and months.
 But if they would have me as an affiliate I sooooo wouldn’t say no!).
 But I’ve found myself more and more on beaches this summer and Tieks + playing on the beach don’t always mix.
 So I purchased a couple pairs of cheap water shoes.
-I find them comfortable and very versatile, especially since I almost always end up in the water.
-I was happy that I wore my water shoes that particular day.
+I find them comfortable and very versatile, especially since I almost always end up in the Lake.

-Unfortunately I neglected to keep an extra pair of shoes in the car.
+Unfortunately I neglected to keep an extra pair of shoes in the car that day.

 Yeaaahhhhhhh after hanging out on the beach with K2 (who was wearing very comfy sandals that do not readily absorb water) my feet were sopping and full of sand.
-And I remembered that we absolutely had to go to the store before schlepping home.
+And I remembered that we absolutely had to go to the grocery store before schlepping home.
 I did the best I could to clean them off but it wasn’t enough.
-My walk sounded like this: squeek splosh, squeek splosh, squeek splosh…
+My walk was all squeek splosh, squeek splosh, squeek splosh…

 By this point K2 and I were starting to get hangry.
 We agreed to grabbing snacks at the store instead of eating a meal first, which was a mistake.
 Our amiable moods deteriorated and before I knew it we were arguing because I wouldn’t buy K2 toys.
 Now we’re in Meijer, I’m squeek sploshing in my uncomfortable shoes, and K2 says very loudly “Everyone just treats me like a b!tch!!!”